turingschool/curriculum/source/topics/spree/index.markdown

 Let's work through the process of adding functionality to Spree itself.
 Jump over to the [Adding to the Admin Experience]({% page_url adding_to_the_admin_experience %}) tutorial.

+## Refining Customizations

+In the first tutorial, we took a rather brute-force approach to creating a feature.
+Let's revisit those changes and clean things up in the the [Refining Customizations]({% refining_customizations %}) tutorial.

 ## Packaging Extensions

 With our changes complete and refined it is time to package the entire